mozilla-rally/rally-core-addon/README.md

 # Ion

 This is the control panel for Ion studies.
-It may be run in many contexts:

-- on the web
-- in a cross-browser WebExtension
-- as an about: page in Firefox
+It is implemented as a cross-browser WebExtension, using Svelte for the UI.

 The "source of truth" for Ion data is on the [Firefox remote settings server](https://firefox.settings.services.mozilla.com/v1/buckets/main/collections/pioneer-study-addons-v1/records).